Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

-To show that $\phi$ satisfies all superedges whose endpoints are both good, we first argue, similar to \autoref{lem:agreement-tight-dsn}, that good gadgets allow us to propagate equality of representations, as stated formally below.
+To show that $\phi$ satisfies all superedges whose endpoints are both good, we first argue (similar to \autoref{lem:agreement-tight-dsn} where every main gadget was good) that good gadgets allow us to propagate equality of representations, as stated formally below.